pi-star-2025/pi_star/Math + Physics/calculus/why_root_2_is_music.md

 ## Root 2 is Music

-Root 2, based on a diagonal of a square in a circle wraps around other square roots, because it is based on the 3.14159265 in π, and all other square roots are lower down π.
+Root 2, based on a diagonal of a square in a circle, wraps around other square roots, because it is based on the 3.14159265 in π, and all other square roots are lower down π.

 This means each tick of time, all higher square roots (or more complex vision choices) must stay in sync with root 2.
 This needs to happen every tick at c (the speed of light in our reality).